md-zaman/kubernetes/notes-av.md

     kubectl get pods -o wide
     - displays the details of the pod
-    - this will also display the node in which it's in
+    - this will also display the node in which it is in

 ```
 29. To login to your kubernetes cluster: